Rock of Love with Bret Michaels season 1: Show Me Your Hits

 The women design and pose for a mock album cover.
 Jes, Lacey, and Sam's team do a cover with Lacey posing suggestively over Sam.
 Mia, Heather, and Brandi M.'s team do a cover with Brandi M. dressed as a man.
 Both Lacey and Heather are shown trying to take control of their respective photo shoots, despite Jes and Mia's positions as creative directors.
 Bret chooses Jes, Lacey, and Sam's team as the winners.
 As a reward, Jes wins a solo date, and Lacey and Sam win a tandem date.

 Lacey tells Bret that she feels she was the real creative force behind the album cover.
 Later, Jes asks Bret why he is keeping Lacey around when she seems so fake and crazy; Bret responds that "there's just something about her."

 Lacey and Sam ride in a convertible Bentley on their tandem date with Bret.
-While Lacey is in the bathroom, Sam asks Bret why he is keeping Lacey around when he knows that she can be mean and conniving.
+While Lacey is in the bathroom, Sam asks Bret why he is keeping Lacey around when he knows that she can be mean, conniving, fake and crazy.
 Bret now sheepishly admits he doesn't know why.

 After the date, Jes's solo date is revealed to be a motorcycle ride to the beach.

 Back at the house, Brandi M. and Heather take photos of each other in suggestive poses, including several topless pictures, to show Bret that they are capable of taking sexy photos.
 After they take several pictures, they stick them to the door of his room for him to see.
 Bret is certainly surprised by the pictures.
 Mia tries to discuss the situation with Bret, but he decides it is too late for explanations.

 At dinner, Lacey begins to talk about her animal rights interests, which annoys Brandi M. and causes her to go to her room complaining of a headache.
 Brandi tells Bret that she is annoyed with Lacey.
 Bret notices that no one else likes Lacey (except maybe Heather), and that she might not just be "crazy for me," but "really crazy."

 During elimination, Bret says that any connection he feels with Mia is "too little, too late."
 Mia is eliminated.